 –Stealth and desperation.
 Typically, heroic efforts that are stealthy and/or desperate are more suspenseful because any false step could result in failure.
 In contrast, it’s less suspenseful for a hero to barrel into the villain’s lair because readers know that there’s no chance a faceless mook will kill the hero.
 But the faceless mook actually DOES present some risk to a stealthy hero that cannot afford to be seen–it’s still not likely that the mook will stop the hero, but he could alert somebody that might.

 –Ticking clocks.
 If the hero has 15 minutes to defuse the bomb or two days to stop the villain from taking over the world, that adds urgency to the plot.
 My favorite example of this was D.O.A., where the main character gets fatally poisoned and has to solve his own murder.

 –Strong side-characters.
 If we feel for the damsel-in-distress, we’d care a lot more whether the hero can rescue her.
 We’re more likely to feel for her if she’s well-developed and has a distinct personality.
 I recommend looking at Teri Hatcher’s Lois Lane in Lois and Clark: The New Adventures of Superman.

 7. Keep it as short as possible.
 Generally, fights should be the climax of their chapters, rather than the bulk.
 Dragging out a fight scene for pages typically feels pretty tedious.
 The worst-case scenario is that the fight will feel like a scrolling list of hits the hero and villain are landing on each other.
+I’d recommend checking out the last 20 minutes of Man of Steel here.
 Failure.